phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 | Angular Employer View | Employer data request                            |
 | Auth0                 | Questions about login whitelist                  |

 ## 3/2/2020
 Out of class sick.
-Continued to work on Angular frontend development
+Continued to work on Angular frontend development.
+Finished a dynamic front end table for city go admin view

+## Week 9
+Assigned to work on backend security.
+Researching Python Flask JWT as a method to accomplish protecting the backend endpoints.
+Also need to look into using Auth0 in conjunction with JWT to protect backend endpoints.